-Click on the timeline on the right for a visual map of events and milestones in June-December.
+Click here to get a larger image of the timeline for a visual map of events and milestones in June-December.

 The WSIS+10 Process marks the ten-year milestone since the World Summit on the Information Society (WSIS).
-The first WSIS phase, held in Geneva in 2003, concluded with the Geneva Declaration of Principles and the Geneva Plan of Action identifying specific action lines to advance the achievement of the millennium development goals.
+The first WSIS phase, held in Geneva in 2003, concluded with the Geneva Declaration of Principles (link is external) and the Geneva Plan of Action (link is external) identifying specific action lines to advance the achievement of the millennium development goals.

-The second phase, held in Tunis in 2005, reaffirmed the commitment to the Declaration of Principles (the Tunis Commitment) and designed an implementation mechanism for the action line (the Tunis Agenda for the Information Society).
-The report of the Working Group on Internet Governance (WGIG) was used as the basis for negotiations during the second summit.
+The second phase, held in Tunis in 2005, reaffirmed the commitment to the Declaration of Principles (the Tunis Commitment (link is external)) and designed an implementation mechanism for the action line (the Tunis Agenda for the Information Society (link is external)).
+The report of the Working Group on Internet Governance (link is external) (WGIG) was used as the basis for negotiations during the second summit.

 The 2003-2005 WSIS phase saw the birth of the Internet Governance Forum (IGF); provided a formal set of framework principles for the multistakeholder approach; and introduced the process of Enhanced Cooperation, which was entrusted to Working Group on Enhanced Cooperation (WGEC) operating under the Commission on Science and Technology for Development (CSTD).

-The Tunis Agenda also called for a ten-year review of WSIS, which formally kicked off in 2013 with UNESCO’s first WSIS review meeting in Paris 25-27 February.
-The Final Statement Information and Knowledge for All: An Expanded Vision and a Renewed Commitment was adopted in Paris, and later endorsed by UNESCO’s 37th session of the General Conference.
+The Tunis Agenda also called for a ten-year review of WSIS, which formally kicked off in 2013 with UNESCO’s first WSIS review meeting (link is external) in Paris 25–27 February.
+The Final Statement Information and Knowledge for All: An Expanded Vision and a Renewed Commitment (link is external) was adopted in Paris, and later endorsed by UNESCO’s 37th session of the General Conference.

 Internet Governance Forum: The IGF was established in Paragraph 72 of the Tunis Agenda of the World Summit on the Information Society (WSIS) as a forum for multistakeholder policy dialogue to discuss public policy issues related to key elements of Internet governance.